RomainCyr/zbxmodHP/README.md

 For more detailed example you can look at the templates.

-**Warning, macro should be correctly defined before using the templates**
+**Warning, macros should be correctly defined before using the templates**